 Maximalist runners, on the other hand, swear that super-padded sneakers make them feel like they’re running on pillows.
-They feel less of the road’s impact, and they assume that means they will be less susceptible to impact-injuries.
-Even so, studies are coming out that puts maximalist running in a less-than-positive light.
-Apparently, heavily-padded sneakers change your gait and make you more susceptible running injuries.
+They experience less of the road’s impact, and assume that means they will be less susceptible to impact-injuries.
+Even so, studies suggest that maximalist running changes your gait, making you more susceptible to injuries.
 That can’t earn a gold-star recommendation from me as a podiatrist, either.
 So, the only thing left to do is take a closer look.

 Heavy Runners Weigh In on the Debate

-Over the course of study, researchers followed 61 runners over a period of 26 weeks.
+Over the course of 26 weeks, researchers followed 61 runners.
 During that period, runners who weighed over 85 kilograms (just over 187 pounds) were three times more likely to sustain an injury if they trained in light weight (minimalist) sneakers instead of conventional sneakers.

 Conversely, runners who weighed less than 71 kilograms (156 pounds) and wore lightweight sneakers actually saw their running performance improve without any additional risk of injury.